doctorfree/nvim-lazyman/README.md

 ## Supported configurations

 After installing and initializing `lazyman`, additional Neovim configurations can be installed and initialized using the `lazyman` command.
+Over 20 excellent Neovim configurations are supported.
+Additional Neovim configurations can be installed using the `-C url` and `-N nvimdir` options.

+### Base configurations

-Currently the following Neovim configurations are supported:
+Currently the following "Base" Neovim configurations are supported:

 - [nvim-Lazyman](https://github.com/doctorfree/nvim-lazyman)
   - See the [Installation section](#installation) above